PawanYN/Dravin.ai/assign/Assistant_api/OpenAI_documentation/Advanced_Project/Examples/responses_api/Prompt_Migration_Guide.md

 - **Max Tokens**: 2000 (optimized for cost)
 - **Output Format**: Structured JSON with Pydantic validation

-## 🤝 Contributing

-### Development Guidelines
-1. Follow existing code structure and naming conventions
-2. Add docstrings to all new functions
-3. Include type hints for better maintainability
-4. Test with different prompt types and lengths

-### Code Standards
-- **Style**: Follow PEP 8 guidelines
-- **Documentation**: Comprehensive docstrings
-- **Error Handling**: Graceful failure with informative messages
-- **Modularity**: Keep functions focused and reusable

-## 📄 License & Usage

-This tool is designed for educational and development purposes.
-Ensure compliance with OpenAI's usage policies when using their APIs.

 ---

 **Part of the Responses API Project Collection**